harmonwood/capacitor-video-player/readme.md

 ### `available since 2.0.1-5`

-  - Adding support for Hls sreaming video
+  - Adding support for Hls sreaming video for Web and IOS plugins
   - the playerId is required in fullscreen mode
   - the component or selector tag is required